 Traditional.
 Modern.
 Natural.
 Inspired by tradition.
 Using modern techniques.
-To create humble natural food.
+To create natural food.

 The Phamily Table is about finding your "roots" and respecting something as humble as a beet or watercress.
 Why just pick the tops when we can eat it from "root to leaf".
-Preservation, although an old technique, for us, has opened up so many possibilities to showcase and create something uniquely Canadian.
 We believe in utilizing every part of an ingredient and make an effort to waste as little as possible.
 Our cuisine is focused on simplicity but with complex flavours.
 Creativity, taste, vision, colour and smell are put centre stage.

 The Phamily table is headed by Chef Brandon Pham, Surrey born and raised and of Vietnamese descent.
-His earliest memories with food was of helping his Mother in the kitchen, picking herbs, pickling radishes and waking up to the aromas of cloves and cinnamon that filled the house.
-He would sneak out of bed in the middle of the night when everyone else was sleeping and find his Mother was still awake, skimming, adjusting the heat and tasting the broth.
+His earliest memories with food was of helping his Mother in the kitchen, picking herbs, pickling vegetables and waking up to the aromas of spices that filled the house.
+He would sneak out of bed in the middle of the night when everyone else was asleep and find that his Mother was still awake, skimming, adjusting the heat and tasting the broth.
 He would always be the first to try the soup, but his Mother always told him it wouldn't be good yet, but it will taste better only after it had more time to simmer.
-Looking back, Brandon realised how much work and care his Mother always put into every meal she made and how she shared her knowledge and passion.
+Looking back, Brandon realized how much work and care his Mother always put into every dish she made and how she shared her knowledge and passion.
 She is the greatest influence and inspiration in his cooking.
 Brandon attended the culinary arts program at Vancouver Community College.
 After completion, he was fortunate enough to do his apprenticeship under his mentor Chef Hamid Salimian at the Westin Wall Centre and then at Diva at the Met, where he gained invaluable knowledge.
 He continued afterwards working in luxury hotels before making his way over to Copenhagen to stage at Michelin star restaurants.